 Bonds are more like lending money to a friend.
 The company or government that sells this certificate tells you when they will pay you back and what fee they are willing to pay to borrow money from you.
 The fees are usually paid out to you in intervals over the loan period, for example every three months until you get back the full amount they borrowed.

 Why would I want to buy a bond?

 Bonds are considered a safe investment, because you know that you are very likely to receive back your original loan, as well as the fee for lending the money.
 If something goes wrong with a company that borrowed money from you, the company is required by law to pay you back before worrying about shareholders who bought ordinary shares.

 While you are protected if something goes wrong, you don’t benefit when things go well.
 You will always only receive the amount you agreed to when you bought the bond, even if the company’s ordinary share price goes up.

 Bonds are a good investment for people who want to take very little risk, but still want to earn some money.

 What does the government have to do with it?

 Just like people and companies, governments all around the world borrow money from their citizens.
 Unlike companies, governments are very unlikely to go out of business (and if they do, you have bigger problems than your investments).
 Governments can issue bonds through the exchange, just like companies, or they can issue bonds directly to the public.
-In South Africa, you can buy Retail Savings Bonds directly from the National Treasury, the South African Post Office, or Pick n Pay stores.
+In South Africa, you can buy Retail Savings Bonds on line, directly from the National Treasury or from the South African Post Office.